 "I'm the driver," he said.
 "I'm the one who brought you here."

 "Oh, right," I said.
 "Excuse me."

 "I am Ahmet."

 "Okay, Ahmet, let's move it along."

-He rose on his tiptoes, and when someone passed him on the street, pushing his face into my breasts, he jumped back with a look of suffocated dismay.
-Short men don't usually like a big woman right up next to them.
-It aggravates what my brother used to call short man's complex.
-Jamie had six inches on me, and always felt, in his various encounters with police, that the shorter the officer, the more he'd be in for some billy club action.
-It gave me some sympathy for this poor Turk.

-0

-At the restaurant, Ahmet sat next to Hamdi and Kathryn sat next to me, and I guess Hamdi had fixed it so Ahmet was supposed to be my date.
+AT THE RESTAURANT Ahmet sat next to Hamdi and Kathryn sat next to me, and I guess Hamdi had fixed it so Ahmet was supposed to be my date.
 The restaurant had taken over a quiet street, crowding the sidewalk with tables.
 To my surprise, Hamdi ordered the most expensive entrée, a feast of five kinds of kebabs, plus köfte and sliced lamb.
 Enough food for ten.
 Kathryn ate like she hadn't eaten for a week, and I felt hungry, too; but while Kathryn and I devoured the food, Hamdi and Ahmet turned their heads toward one another, mumbling in Turkish.
-Ahmet had the pitiable, droopy eyes of a starving dog.
+Ahmet's droopy eyes reminded me of a starving dog's.

 I pointed to his plate.
 "You should eat."

 "What?
 Oh."
-He looked down at his plate and picked up a kebab, rotating it like an ear of corn and nibbling it with dainty bites, but never putting it down to wipe his chin, which dripped on his tie.
+He looked down at his plate and picked up a kebab, rotating it like an ear of corn and nibbling it with dainty bites, but never putting it down to wipe his chin.
+Grease dripped on his tie.
 Finally, when I had sated myself, Hamdi flung his arm over Ahmet's shoulder.

 "So, Angela, I am so happy for you to meet Ahmet who is like a brother to me."

 "Don't say brother!"
 Kathryn said.

 "It pains me, my darling, when you use that tone of voice."
 "Brother this.
 Brother that."
 She turned to me.
 "And where am I supposed to get the money for rent, I ask you that?"
 I frowned.
 "Do you work?"
 "Work!
 It wouldn't be necessary for me to work, would it Hamdi?
 You would take care of me, wouldn't you, darling?"
 Hamdi reached across the table and patted Kathryn's hand.
 She removed it, as if she'd touched a hot burner.
 "Let's ask an impartial observer, shall we Hamdi?"
 "Oh, Kathryn, I wish you wouldn't.
 I'll get the bill."
 He signaled the waiter, who brought the bill and left it sitting in the middle of the table.
 Both Hamdi and Ahmet reached for their cigarettes.
 Kathryn took out her smokes and showed Hamdi the empty pack.
 "I'm out, darling.
 Shall we call each other darling tonight?"
 He took a cigarette from his pack and transferred it to hers.
 "Don't worry, darling.
 Everything will be all right."
 "Where are you from originally?"
 I said, fanning her smoke away.
 "New Zealand.
 I met Hamdi the first day of my vacation in Istanbul.
 He scooped me right up, didn't he?"
 She looked over at Hamdi with a hate glare.
 "How romantic," I said.
 "Quite a prize I should imagine."
 "Kathryn has never accepted Hamdi's family," Ahmet said.
-His voice had a silky earnestness that made me think of mobsters in old movies: Edward G. Robinson, parked on a dock and waiting for a delivery of machine guns.
+His voice had a silky earnestness that reminded me of mobsters in old movies: Edward G. Robinson, parked on a dock and waiting for a delivery of machine guns.
 "The truth is..."
-Hamdi draped his arm over the back of Ahmet's chair. "...Ahmet is like a brother to me."
+Hamdi draped his arm over the back of Ahmet's chair. "...
+Ahmet is like a brother to me."
 "When Kathryn came," Ahmet said, "I bought cabinets for her apartment and helped her find furniture.
 Now she won't speak to me."
 Kathryn blew a smoke ring and looked away.